10 Practical Benefits And Uses Of Garlic For Health

 7. Garlic For Detoxing And Bone Health Explained

 But garlic’s astonishing health benefits don’t end there.
-Garlic is known to aid the body in detoxing (getting rid of all the toxins in your body) by promoting glutathione production, which is an antioxidant that removes toxins from your digestive system, as well as improving bone health.
+Garlic aids the body in detoxing (getting rid of all the toxins in your body) by promoting glutathione production.
+Glutathione is an antioxidant that removes toxins from your digestive system.
+Garlic also improves bone health.

 While eating garlic won’t do the job of your liver and kidneys, it does have a whole lot of nutrients like vitamin C, which are good for detoxing your liver.

 Besides containing other enzymes and antioxidants that help your body absorb calcium, garlic also contains manganese, zinc, and vitamin B6, as well as a compound called diallyl disulphide, all of which do wonders for your bones and contribute to your health.

 Many middle-aged women suffer from osteoporosis (weakened bones) and other bone disorders.
 Garlic can help with these conditions by elevating estrogen levels, which in turn reduces the risk of bone loss.